pwcazenave/PyFVCOM/README.md

     - unstructuredGridVolume
     - residualFlow

-* read_FVCOM_results - parse the NetCDF model output and extract a subset of the variables.
+* read_FVCOM_results - parse the netCDF model output and extract a subset of the variables.
     - readFVCOM
     - ncread (wrapper around readFVCOM)
     - readProbes